urwid/urwid/docs/tutorial/index.rst

 .. image:: lbscr5.png
 .. image:: lbscr6.png

-The :class:`~urwid.listbox.ListBox` remembers the location of the widget in focus as either an "offset" or an "inset".
-An offset is the number of rows between the top of the :class:`~urwid.listbox.ListBox` and the beginning of the focus widget.
-An offset of zero corresponds to a widget with its top aligned with the top of the :class:`~urwid.listbox.ListBox`.
-An inset is the fraction of rows of the focus widget that are "above" the top of the :class:`~urwid.listbox.ListBox` and not visible.
-The :class:`~urwid.listbox.ListBox` uses this method of remembering the focus widget location so that when the :class:`~urwid.listbox.ListBox` is resized the text displayed will stay roughly aligned with the top of the :class:`~urwid.listbox.ListBox`.
+The :class:`ListBox` remembers the location of the widget in focus as either an "offset" or an "inset".
+An offset is the number of rows between the top of the :class:`ListBox` and the beginning of the focus widget.
+An offset of zero corresponds to a widget with its top aligned with the top of the :class:`ListBox`.
+An inset is the fraction of rows of the focus widget that are "above" the top of the :class:`ListBox` and not visible.
+The
+:class:`ListBox` uses this method of remembering the focus widget location so that when the :class:`ListBox` is resized the text displayed will stay roughly aligned with the top of the :class:`ListBox`.

 .. image:: lbscr7.png
 .. image:: lbscr8.png
 .. image:: lbscr9.png

-When there are selectable widgets in the :class:`~urwid.listbox.ListBox` the focus will move between the selectable widgets, skipping the unselectable widgets.
-The :class:`~urwid.listbox.ListBox` will try to scroll all the rows of a selectable widget into view so that the user can see the new focus widget in its entirety.
+When there are selectable widgets in the :class:`ListBox` the focus will move between the selectable widgets, skipping the unselectable widgets.
+The :class:`ListBox` will try to scroll all the rows of a selectable widget into view so that the user can see the new focus widget in its entirety.
 This behavior can be used to bring more than a single widget into view by using composite widgets to combine a selectable widget with other